Netcode-Hub/DemoToastInBlazorWebApp/README.md

              void ShowToast() =>toastService.ShowSuccessToast("Title", "Message");
              void ShowToast() =>toastService.ShowWarningToast("Title", "Message");

      }

 # How to use version 1.0.4
 # What is New?
 1. Introduction of Toast Position.
    a.
 Top
    b.
 Bottom
 # What is changed from version 1.0.0?
 1. No more injection of ToastService making it easy to use.
-   Follw the below guidelines and choose version of choice.
+   Follow the below guidelines and choose version of choice.

 # Install the package
                   NetcodeHub.Packages.Components.Toast